 Driven by my work with large household surveys, I have developed an increasing interest in data science.
 Surveys are often too large, hard to compare across countries, and require computational skills to work with them.
 I enjoy spending time coding in R and can spend countless hours in data visualization projects.
 You can find more about this kind of projects on my GitHub (ever wanted to find out how Taylor Swifts songs are related to one another?).

 Before being a welfare state researcher, I focused on EU studies for a while, first in Maastricht University and then at the College of Europe in Bruges, where I obtained my MA in European Public Policy Analysis and later worked as an Academic Assistant.
 I have previously carried out research on European integration theories and the politics and policies of the Economic and Monetary Union.

-In my free time, I love travelling, taking pictures with my camera, attending cycling races, spending time with my family, boyfriend and cats, watching Grey’s Anatomy, listening to Taylor Swift and reading Ronald Dworkin, Susan Okin or Andrew Moravcsik.
+In my free time, you can probably find me travelling, taking pictures with my camera, attending cycling races, spending time with my family and my dog Paul Anka, cooking soup, watching Gilmore Girls for the 20th time, listening to Taylor Swift or reading X-Men Comic Books.

 You can find my publications and policy work here, as well as articles on newspapers and online media here.